Stamper/yao-benchmark/README.md

 }
 ```
 ### Conclusion
 I really appreciate you've got this long.
-No conclusions, the numbers talks by itselves.
+No conclusions, the numbers speaks for itself.